fifty8/FreshworksGiphy/README.md

 ## Miscellaneous

-There should be a message when API requests fail, or when the user has 0 favourited GIFs and seeing an empty page.
+- There should be a message when API requests fail, or when the user has 0 favourited GIFs and seeing an empty page.
 The specifications didn't ask for placeholder/error messages, so I did not implement those.

-The specifications didn't say what should come out of tapping a GIF, so I implemented my own:
+- The specifications didn't say what should come out of tapping a GIF, so I implemented my own:

     1. For GIFs that are still downloading, an alert tells the user to be patient for the GIF to finish loading
     2. For GIFs that are downloaded (to cache or to disk), a share sheet (UIActivityController) is presented with options to save it to album.

+- Performance should be better if we use mp4 files for display, in place of GIF UIImage objects.